With Google looking at over 200 factors when ranking a website, how do you know which ones to focus on?

 A link from these sites tells search engines that you can be trusted.
 But did you know that an external link going out to these high authority sites can boost your SEO?

 When search engines crawl your site, see a link and follow it to CNN or Huffington Post, they weigh it as a positive.
-The trick is to find organic ways to link to these sites, like I did in this post.
+The trick is to find organic ways to link to these sites, like we did in this post.